wosc/pyramid_scales/README.txt

 application's metrics.
 If you need more control, register the ``pyramid_scales.scales_stats`` view yourself in whichever way you need.

-This package is compatible with Python version 2.7 and 3.3.
+This package is compatible with Python version 2.7 (scales itself does not support Python3 yet, so there's no point here).

 .. _`scales`: https://github.com/Cue/scales